hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ## Change the text of a token: `tc`

-Change which text an existing token represents.
+Change the text that an existing token covers.

 ### Examples

-Starting with an initial text with the two tokens `[This] [text]` (first one is called "t1" and the second one "t2"), executing
+Let's start with an initial text with the two tokens `[This] [text]`.
+The first token is called "t1" and the second one "t2".
+You can execute the following command:

 ```text
 tc #t2 example
 ```

-will change the covered token text from "text" to "example": `[This] [example]`.
+This will change the covered token text from "text" to "example": `[This] [example]`.
-All token before and after are not affected and only one token can be changed at a time
+All tokens before and after the changed token are not affected.
+Only one token can be changed at a time.

 #### See also